nagyg/workgroup/README.md

  By running cmder.exe the first time make sure it is starting up a bash shell.

- - Run as administrator Cmder.exe
+ - Cmder.exe run as administrator

  - Settings -> Startup -> Specified named task -> select "{bash::bash}" option from the dropdown.